• Skip to primary navigation

 • Crispy, buttery phyllo dough makes the pie look and taste amazing.

-• The phyllo dough is store bought and easy to assemble.
-You can also use homemade or store bought pie dough.
+• The crust is customizable!
+Instead of phyllo, it works great with a prebaked homemade or store bought pie crust, a graham cracker crust or biscoff cookie crust!
 For another yummy pie, try my chocolate pumpkin pie!

 • The gooey, flavorful cinnamon butterscotch filling will keep you coming back for more.